 - A premium oil resists oxidization more effectively than low-quality "yellow bucket" blends, meaning it provides better protection, lasts longer and needs replacing less often — even with constant exposure to air and high temperatures.

-- A premium oil also provides more consistent durability, meaning you have less shear and viscosity breakdown during heavy-duty cycles and a better ability to combat water.
+- A premium oil also provides more consistent durability, meaning you have less shear and viscosity breakdown during heavy-duty cycles and a better ability to combat water contamination.

 - Premium oils also contain better detergents and dispersants to keep critical moving parts cleaner and prevent dirt and soot from causing excess wear.

-In the short term, better-quality oils help reduce operability issues in agricultural equipment, such as brake chatter and other disruptive stickiness that can take place in hydraulic pumps.
-In addition, premium lubricants minimize wear on the yellow metals that form critical components of today’s high-tech equipment, allowing for efficient operation in the field.
+In the short-term, better-quality oils help reduce operability issues in agricultural equipment, such as brake chatter and other disruptive stickiness that can take place in hydraulic pumps.
+In addition, premium lubricants minimize wear on the yellow metals that form the critical components of today’s high-tech equipment, allowing for efficient operation in the field.

-The key to prolonging the life of your equipment is consistent maintenance, specifically through regular used oil analysis.
-Just a small sample of used engine oil can help determine the amount of wear and tear on your machinery — and warn you of any impending issues before they become disastrous.
+Consistent maintenance, specifically through regular used oil analyses, will help prolong the life of your equipment.
+A small sample of used engine oil can help determine the amount of wear and tear on your machinery — and warn you of any impending issues before they become disastrous.

 - Purchase an oil analysis kit.
-Many Cenex® brand dealers and CHS cooperatives sell LubeScan® used oil analysis kits, which contain everything needed to run an analysis.
+Many Cenex® brand dealers sell LubeScan used oil analysis kits, which contain everything needed to run an analysis.

 - Interpret your results.
-All LubeScan kits are sent to ALS, a global testing service, where experts use the oil sample to assess the health of your equipment.
+All LubeScan kits are sent to ALS, a global testing service where experts evaluate the oil sample to asses the health of your equipment.

-- Oil analysis can easily fold into your regular maintenance schedule.
-Results are best used when they can be compared to multiple samples from the same machine.
-We recommend analyzing diesel engines every 250 to 300 hours, and gasoline engines every 3,000 miles.
+- Fold your oil analysis into your regular maintenance schedule.
+Results are most useful when they can be compared to multiple samples from the same machine.
+We recommend analyzing diesel engines every 250 to 300 hours and gasoline engines every 3,000 miles.

-Another important way to protect your equipment and prepare for the unknown is to enroll in a warranty program.
-To help farmers keep their equipment in top condition, many warranty programs include maintenance schedules with guidance for oil analysis and other checkups.
-The CENEX TOTAL PROTECTION PLAN® warranty offers coverage for both new and used equipment.
-Eligibility requirements are simple — just conduct required oil analysis and use premium Cenex fuel, and if anything happens, enrolled equipment is covered in full.
+To help farmers keep their equipment in top condition, many warranty programs include maintenance schedules with guidance for oil analyses and other checkups.
+The Cenex Total Protection Plan® warranty program offers coverage for both new and used equipment.
+Eligibility requirements are simple — just conduct the required oil analysis and use Cenex premium fuel, and if a machine breaks down, enrolled equipment is covered in full.

-If you have any questions or want to learn more about quality Cenex lubricant products, used oil analysis or the Cenex Total Protection Plan, contact your LOCAL CENEX DEALER.
+If you have any questions or want to learn more about quality Cenex lubricant products, a used oil analysis or the Cenex Total Protection Plan, contact your local Cenex dealer.